What is Microsoft DevOps?

-And, second, Microsoft DevOps is a concept not many Windows Admins have even considered either, until now – because, well, isn’t DevOps a Linux thing?
+And second, Microsoft DevOps is a concept not many Windows Admins have even considered, until now – because, well, isn’t DevOps a Linux thing?

-These mindsets are a BIG problem for CTOs because staying ahead of competitors building online-services using DevOps is going to become harder and harder if your IT Staff are still using old traditional “manual” build and deployment processes.
+These mindsets are a BIG problem for CTOs because staying ahead of competitors building online services using DevOps is becoming harder and harder if your IT Staff are still using old traditional “manual” build and deployment processes.

 Let’s look at this from a different angle, for SysAdmins, I’m not suggesting leaving behind your hard-earned Windows CERTS and skills to become a DevOps Engineer working on a Linux stack.
 Or for managers, disrupting your current IT Operations...

 What is Microsoft DevOps?
 CI/CD on Windows servers, using configuration management and automation to build, deploy and update servers and code.

 Doesn’t this sound like what you’ve been yearning to learn how to do for years, but you’re not sure how to start?
 Hmm…

 Sure, there are a few engineers who work for leading consulting companies who are experimenting with CI/CD on a Windows stack, but for the rest of us – having the best Microsoft DevOps skills is a new way of thinking.